News & Announcements

 Proclamation – Atlanta City Council

-• Provide an opportunity for college students to inspire and motivate younger children to finish school, attend college and in the process reinforce their own commitment to education
+• Provides an opportunity for college students and the community to positively affect a serious problem by inspiring children to finish school and in the process reinforce their own commitment to learning

-• Provide an opportunity for networking for educators, social entrepreneurs, organizations that support corporate social responsibility
+• Provides networking opportunity for educators, social entrepreneurs and organizations that support social responsibility.

 Definitions of Mentoring